-- CRM Programme: Best practice CRM Programmes should include a set of rules and processes that a company implements to nurture and manage its relationships.
-By focusing on contact density, channel, timing, content, and personalisation, brands can develop CRM programmes that captivate individuals and bolster loyalty.
+- CRM Programme: A best practice CRM programme encompasses a set of rules and processes that a company implements to cultivate and manage its relationships.
+By honing in on contact density, channel, timing, content, and personalisation, brands can develop CRM programmes that captivate individuals and bolster loyalty.
 Forrester Research emphasises the importance of a robust CRM programme, stating that companies excelling in customer experience outperform their competitors by nearly 80%.

 Understanding customer relationship management programmes will enable sales and customer success teams to deepen their relationships with new and existing customers.